rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 | Use Case             | Provide multiple ways to do task | Specialize behavior in subclass |

 ---
-## Q. How does Java handle memory management (Heap vs. Stack, Garbage Collection)?
+## 95. How does Java handle memory management (Heap vs. Stack, Garbage Collection)?
 Java handles memory management automatically through a process called garbage collection.
 This frees developers from the burden of manually allocating and deallocating memory, as is required in languages like C and C++.
 The Java Virtual Machine (JVM) manages memory in several areas, most notably the Stack and the Heap.

 #### 1. Stack Memory